sarabiji/Datahut-Data-Science-Internship-Task/README.md

 * The scraper's success is dependent on the current HTML structure and class names of the Puma website, which are subject to change.
 * The `x-pum-` headers used to bypass anti-scraping measures might be temporary or session-based and could require updating for future runs.
 * The ratings and reviews are not available for all products.

-Would you like me to help you write a "How to Run" section for your `README.md` file, explaining the prerequisites and how to execute the script? -->